Juvenile justice reform bills clear Maryland General Assembly, head to governor’s desk

 - Larry HoganAmerican politician

-Supporters of the two pieces of legislation call them a way of protecting children and recognizing that they should be treated differently than adults when facing criminal accusations.
+Supporters of the two pieces of legislation call them a way of protecting children and recognizing that they should be treated differently from adults when facing criminal accusations.

 Both bills will go to Gov. Larry Hogan, a Republican, who has not signaled whether he intends to sign or veto the bills.
 A spokesman for his office did not immediately respond to a request for comment.